twalve/tictactwo/README.md

+# tictactwo
-# tictactwo holds two solutions to the Odin Project Tic Tac Toe problem.
+This repository holds two solutions to the Odin Project Tic Tac Toe problem.
 Tic Tac TWO!
 See? :D